 Bowdoin College accepts only electronic submissions.
 Please visit https://careers.bowdoin.edu to submit a cover letter, a curriculum vitae, a statement of research plans, a statement on teaching philosophy and contact information for three people to provide letters of recommendation.

 Review of applications will begin October 6, 2014, including letters of recommendation.

 A highly selective liberal arts college on the Maine coast with a diverse student body made up of 31% students of color, 5% international students and approximately 15% first generation college students, Bowdoin College is committed to equality and diversity and is an equal opportunity employer.
 We encourage inquiries from candidates who will enrich and contribute to the cultural, socio-economic, and ethnic diversity of our college.
-Bowdoin College does not discriminate on the basis of age, race, creed, color, religion, marital status, gender, sexual orientation, veteran status, national origin, or disability status in employment, or in our education programs.
+Bowdoin College does not discriminate on the basis of age, race, color, sex, sexual orientation, gender identity and/or expression, marital status, religion, creed, ancestry, national and ethnic origin, physical or mental disability, or veteran status in employment, or in our education programs.

 Bowdoin College offers strong support for faculty research and teaching.
 We recognize that recruiting and retaining faculty may involve considerations of spouses and domestic partners.
 To that end, where possible, the College will attempt to accommodate and respond creatively to the needs of spouses and partners of members of the faculty.

 For further information about the department and the College please visit our website: http://www.bowdoin.edu/chemistry.